tomoima525/debot/README.md

 }
 ```

-Then, at the Application class, call `Debot.configureWithCustomizeMenu()`
+Then, at the Application class, call `Debot.configureWithCustomizedMenu()`

 ```java